 At the time of winding up, Debentures are first repaid followed by the repayment of Shares as debentures are a liability and so it needs to be repaid first.

-Distribution of Dividend on shares can be referred to as the allocation of profits in some predefined proportion while the interest on debentures is a charge against the profit which the company earns.
+The distribution of Dividends on shares can be referred to as the allocation of profits in some predefined proportion while the interest on debentures is a charge against the profit which the company earns.

 - Trust Deed